Frequently Asked Questions

 MeadowView is a community land trust development sponsored by Big Sky Community Housing Trust.
 Funded in part by Big Sky Resort Tax District, the project provides affordable homeownership opportunities to year-round employees.
 This 52-unit development located off Little Coyote Road consists of 12 studios and 40 two-bedroom units, each with a heated garage.
 Using the community land trust concept, the homes sell to eligible purchasers at a reduced rate and will maintain affordability in perpetuity through a ground lease.

-In a Community Housing Trust, the Trust retains land ownership but sells the homes.
+Under the CLT model, the Housing Trust retains land ownership but sells the homes.
 Owners save money on their homes by leasing the land instead of purchasing it.
 The owners' ground lease dictates terms of ownership, limits appreciation, and outlines qualifications for future owners.
 View the MeadowView Ground lease.

 How does a community land trust work?